dowsn/books-agent/README.md

 - Uses Gemini vision API for accurate OCR
 - **No description from photos** - only visible metadata

-### 🌐 Step 2: Web Enrichment (Intelligent Agent)
+### 🌐 Step 2: Web Enrichment (Autonomous Agent)
-- Agent connects to fetch MCP server
+The agent autonomously collects missing data using a waterfall strategy:
-- Calls Google Books API with extracted ISBN
+1. **Google Books API** - Primary source for description, language, categories
-- Retrieves complete book data: description, language, categories, page count
+2. **Open Library API** - Fallback if Google Books fails or has missing data
-- Falls back to title+author search if no ISBN
+3. **Brave Search** - Last resort (optional, requires free API key)

-- Falls back to general web search if Google Books fails
+The agent intelligently tracks which fields it has and only calls APIs when needed!

 ### 🎯 Key Features
 - **mcp-agent framework**: Autonomous agent with tool access